-9 With some engines only.
+8 With certain engines only.

-If the car has Sport mode\ then "S" is shown first.
+9 If the car has Sport mode then "S" is shown first.

-Automatic gearbox -- Powershift\
+Automatic gearbox -- Powershift

 The Powershift automatic gearbox transmits the motive force from the engine to the drive wheels with double mechanical clutch discs, as opposed to Geartronic which instead uses a hydraulic torque converter.